TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Introduction

-However, when considering an extremely data-adequate scenario to satisfy ViTs' data-hungry property, namely Face Recognition (FR), we unexpectedly discover that the performance of ViTs is almost equal to that of CNNs \cite{zhong2021face}.
-To explore why ViTs perform vulnerably in the FR realm, we investigate the training process of ViTs.
-From a data-centric perspective, we discover that the instance-level data augmentation approach and hard sample mining strategy are incompatible for ViTs-based FR backbone due to the lack of tailored consideration on preserving face structural information and leveraging each local token information (illustrated in Fig. ~\ref{fig1}).
-To handle these drawbacks, we make two following efforts: (i) Identify why and how to devise a patch-level data augmentation strategy on the ViTs-based FR backbone. (ii) Unveil why and how to mine representative token information.
+However, when considering an extremely data-adequate scenario to satisfy ViTs' data-hungry property, namely FR, we unexpectedly discover that the performance of ViTs is almost equal to that of CNNs~\cite{zhong2021face}.
+To explore why ViTs perform vulnerably in the FR realm, we investigate the ViT training process.
+From a data-centric perspective, we discover that the instance-level data augmentation approach and the hard sample mining strategy are incompatible for the ViTs-based FR backbone due to the lack of tailored consideration of preserving the structural information of the face and using each local token information (illustrated in Fig. ~\ref{fig1}).
+To handle these drawbacks, we make the following two efforts: \textbf{(i)} Identify why and how to devise a patch-level data augmentation strategy on the ViT-based FR backbone. \textbf{(ii)} Unveil why and how to extract representative token information.
+By comprehensive exploration and analysis in Sec.~\ref{sec:method}, we propose a superior FR model called TransFace, which employs a patch-level data augmentation strategy named Dominant Patch Amplitude Perturbation (\textbf{DPAP}) and a hard sample mining strategy named Entropy-guided Hard Sample Mining (\textbf{EHSM}).
+Specifically, DPAP randomly perturbs the amplitude information of dominant patches to expand sample diversity, effectively alleviating the overfitting problem in ViTs.
+EHSM utilizes the information entropy in the local tokens to dynamically adjust the importance weight of the easy and hard samples during training, leading to a more stable prediction.